-"I smoked a bowl or two and wrote the arrangements, the guitar parts," Hamilton remembered.
-“Steven [Tyler] took the intro, turned it around, changed key and we used it as the tag, the resolution of the song.
+"I smoked a bowl or two and wrote the arrangements, the guitar parts," Hamilton said in the Aerosmith memoir Walk This Way.
+"Steven [Tyler] took the intro, turned it around, changed the key and we used it as the tag, the resolution of the song.
 Brad, Joey [Kramer], and I went home.
-Next time we heard 'Sweet Emotion,' it had the overdubs, the vocals, and I flipped out.
+Next time we heard 'Sweet Emotion,' it had the overdubs, the vocals – and I flipped out.
 I loved what they did with it."

 Hamilton's enthusiasm is easy to understand.
-Its basic ingredients are lifted from classic blues and traditional rock, but ‘Sweet Emotion’ also boasts a few inventive touches that made it stand out at the time (and still sound fresh today), including a bass marimba and some nifty talkbox work from Perry.
+Its basic ingredients are lifted from classic blues and traditional rock, but "Sweet Emotion" also boasts a few inventive touches that made it stand out at the time – and still sound fresh today.
+Among them is a bass marimba and some nifty talkbox work from Perry.

 Ironically, the emotions behind the song's lyrics weren't so sweet.
-In the ‘Walk This Way’ bio, Tyler looked back on the tensions in the band at the time, particularly between himself, Perry and their wives and girlfriends.
-Admitting that a number of the lines in ‘Sweet Emotion’ came from his need to indulge his “angry side talking,” Tyler recounted a night when Perry and his first wife refused to share some post-show drugs; the line "Can't say, baby, where I'll be in a year” served as his not-so-veiled intention to leave the group and end up "at least 1,000 miles away" from his musical partner.
+Tensions within the band were growing at the time – particularly between Tyler, Perry and their wives and girlfriends.
+A number of the lines in "Sweet Emotion" ultimately came from Tyler's need to indulge in "angry side talking," he said in Walk This Way.
+The line "Can't say, baby, where I'll be in a year", for instance, served as a not-so-veiled intention to leave the group and end up "at least 1,000 miles away" from his musical partner.

-As any Aerosmith fan knows, this would be far from the last time Tyler and Perry would squabble, and for a time in the '80s, it looked like their partnership had dissolved permanently.
-All's well that ends well, however, and after rediscovering sobriety, the band roared back to commercial prominence with 1987's ‘Permanent Vacation,’ starting a successful new phase in Aerosmith history.
+As any Aerosmith fan knows, this would be far from the last time Tyler and Perry would squabble.
+For a period in the '80s, it looked like their partnership had dissolved permanently.
+All's well that ends well, however, and after rediscovering sobriety, the band roared back to commercial prominence with 1987's Permanent Vacation, starting a successful new phase in Aerosmith history.